"Now Listen to Me..."

 The film's director/writer Joseph L. Mankiewicz hoped his work would be presented as 2 separate pictures running 3 hours each.
 20th Century-Fox decided instead to cut the almost 6-hour film to just over 4 and had the $44 million-dollar epic exhibited as a single film.
 Since then, Cleopatra has been derided by numerous film critics (Judith Crist's career was launched based on her scathing review), unfairly I might add, considering its epic scope, compelling characters, intelligence and mature thoughtfulness.
 Surprisingly, the motion picture did well at the box office and in 1966 when ABC-TV paid $5 million for two showings, the film's cost was more than recouped.
 Two hours is a lot to lose from a narrative but when this happened, another 49 pages of re-shoots were made that provided an even flow to its highly literate and engaging historical portrayal.
 I have previously written about this film here with a distinct focus on, and deep appreciation for, the outstanding musical score provided by Alex North.
 Cleopatra will make her grand entrance onto TCM Monday, August 15 at 10:45pm PST.

 There's little that compares to the thrilling sensation generated by the elite of classic films noir (the time period between 1940-1959).
 Even the best of neo-noir, (those psychological crime films that followed) were primarily emulating their style.
 Most offered little worth remembering... except for a British filmmaker's tale of a crook shot dead by his best friend who needed a greater share of the stolen cash to buy his way back into the L.A. mob and maintain an infidelity with the victim's wife.
 Little did he know the aptly named 'Walker' would rise from the dead, make his way out of a deserted Alcatraz Island, and hunt him down with a Terminator-like vengeance... or "was it a dream?"
-1967's Point Blank is a previous Blu-ray recommendation here and will hit its mark with all the impact and precision of its title's promise on TCM Thursday, 5pm PST.
+1967's Point Blank is a previous Blu-ray recommendation here and will hit its mark with all the impact and precision of its title on TCM Thursday, 5pm PST.

 There were quite a few "musicals" produced in the '30s about "putting on a show" but this one has to be the most inventive, daring and fun all-around.
 Part of this entry's success (at least compared to the others in the 'Gold Digger' series), is due to its pre-code origins.
 This is a previous TCM recommendation here.
 Please have a read and see why Gold Diggers of 1933 is as enjoyable and pertinent as the shows these spirited characters struggle to produce.
 "The show must go on" Friday, August 19 at 3pm PST.

 This next film is one a few of you may have heard about: 1944's Academy Award Best Picture Winner Casablanca.
 This choice may come as a surprise to readers more familiar with my past articles since it is included on a list of overrated films, (previously reviewed here).
-There is no denying the fact that Casablanca casts a magical spell and is certainly capable of sweeping one up in an appealing blend of romance, sacrifice, and political intrigue.
+There is no denying the fact that Casablanca casts a magical spell and is more than capable of sweeping one up in an appealing blend of romance, sacrifice, and political intrigue.
 Besides, for those who haven't seen, or seen enough of, this recognised classic, how are they to know if my criticisms are sound?
 This 1942 classic, one of Hollywood's proudest, airs Saturday, August 20 at 11am PST.

 Approximately 5 years after the release of Casablanca, Humphrey Bogart starred in a thrilling film noir adapted from David Goodis’ novel and directed by Delmer (3:10 to Yuma) Daves.
 Co-starring Bogart's partner in love, Lauren Bacall, Dark Passage combines the best of romance with the best of noir in the best location for both: San Francisco.
 Previously recommended as a Blu-Ray release here, Bogart will make his "dark passage" on TCM Saturday, August 20 at 1pm PST.